 We recognize research and development expense with respect to outsourced agreements for clinical trials with CROs as the services are provided, based on our assessment of the services performed.
 We make our assessments of the services performed based on various factors, including evaluation by the third-party CROs and our own internal review of the work performed during the period, measurements of progress by us or by the third-party CROs, data analysis with respect to work completed and our management's judgment.
 We have agreements with two CROs to conduct the Phase 3 clinical trial program for YUTIQ.
 Our financial obligations under the agreements are determined by the services that we request from time to time under the agreements.
 The actual amounts owed under the agreements and the timing of those obligations will depend on various factors, including changes to the protocols and/or services requested, the number of patients to be enrolled and the rate of patient enrollment, achievement of pre-defined direct cost milestone events and other factors relating to the clinical trials.
-As of June 30, 2018, our CRO agreements provided for two Phase 3 clinical trials at an aggregate remaining cost of approximately \$4.5 million, excluding any potential remaining contract change orders.
+As of December 31, 2018, our CRO agreements provided for the completion of two Phase 3 clinical trials of YUTIQ at an aggregate remaining cost of approximately \$2.0 million, excluding any potential remaining contract change orders.
 We can terminate the agreements at any time without penalty, and if terminated, we would be liable only for services through the termination date plus non-cancellable CRO obligations to third parties.

-During fiscal 2018, we recognized approximately \$4.6 million of research and development expense attributable to our YUTIQ Phase 3 clinical trial program.
+During the six months ended December 31, 2018 and for fiscal 2018, we recognized approximately \$1.5 million and \$4.6 million, respectively, of research and development expense attributable to our YUTIQ Phase 3 clinical trial program.
 Changes in our estimates or differences between the actual level of services performed and our estimates may result in changes to our research and development expenses in future periods.